2016 Fantasy Football Rankings - PPR Rankings - Running Backs- Updated: Monday, August 15th

 1. David Johnson, Arizona Cardinals

 Injuries finally led to Johnson getting a shot at the featured role, but the third-rounder out of Northern Iowa had been productive in limited opportunities before that.
 Johnson scored a total of 13 touchdowns -- eight rushing, four receiving and one return -- on only 161 touches last season.
-Finishing as a top-five weekly performer in three of his five starts, Johnson will spend all of 2016 as the team's lead back.
+Finishing as a top-five weekly performer in three of his five starts, Johnson could lead all running backs in fantasy points in 2016.

 2. Ezekiel Elliott, Dallas Cowboys